jheryer/nerd-notes/README.md

 # Nerd Notes CLI

 **Nerd Notes CLI** is a command-line tool designed for managing Markdown notes using an efficient, customizable workflow.
-It provides a standardized note template, tagging and filtering capabilities, Markdown viewing with Rich rendering, automated summarization powered by OpenAI's GPT-4, and seamless synchronization with a remote Git repository.
+It provides a standardized note template, tagging and filtering capabilities, Markdown viewing with Rich cli rendering, automated summarization using OpenAI, and synchronization with a remote Git repository.

 ## Features